 In addition to Brandon's work in consumer financial services, he has also handled matters with the firm's immigration and legal malpractice groups.
 In the area of immigration law, Brandon has addressed family and employment-based immigration matters, assisted employers and their employees with obtaining various types of work visas, and assisted individuals with obtaining permanent residency and citizenship in the United States.
 He also has assisted several individuals with immigration issues that have arisen out of travel outside of the United States to other countries.

-Brandon's law school accomplishments include having graduated with honors, and being a member of the Dean's List.
-He was a recipient the Dean's Academic Achievement Award, and Best Performance in Civil Procedure II.
+Brandon's law school accomplishments include having graduated with honors and being a member of the Dean's List.
+He also received the Dean's Academic Achievement Award and Best Performance in Civil Procedure II.
 He graduated in the top 25 percent of his law school class.
 During his undergraduate studies, Brandon was a member of the Phi Alpha Delta Pre-Law fraternity, and studied abroad at Lorenzo De Medici, in Florence, Italy.
-He served as a legislative intern to Representative Reynaldo Mesa of the Kansas House of Representatives, and also spent two summers working at a white collar criminal defense law firm in Minneapolis.
+He also served as a legislative intern to a State Representative of the Kansas House of Representatives and spent two summers working at a white collar criminal defense law firm in Minneapolis, Minnesota.

 - Carter v.
 Monarch Recovery Mgmt., 2018 U.S. Dist.
 LEXIS 44882 (N.D.
 Ill.
 March 20, 2018)

 - Webster Bank, N.A. v.
 Pierce & Assocs., P.C., 2018 U.S. Dist.
 LEXIS 18653 (N.D.
 Ill.
 Feb.
 5, 2018)

 - Cooper v.
 Retrieval-Masters Creditors Bureau, Inc., 2017 U.S. Dist.
 LEXIS 166984 (N.D.
 Ill.
 Oct.
 10, 2017)